algolia/docsearch/docs/src/faq.md

 ## Why aren't my pages indexed?

 We are scraping your website according to your configuration.
 It might happen that some pages are missing from the search.
-You should know the possibles reasons of that and:
+The possible reasons for that are:

 - Makes sure you are not filtering on the search by wrongly using `facetFilters`.
 [See here for more details][11].